Adam Parkhouse

-Adam Parkhouse (born 15 December 1992) is an Australian footballer who plays as a midfielder for Sydney Olympic.
+Adam Parkhouse (born 15 December 1992) is an Australian footballer who lasted plays as a midfielder for Sydney Olympic.

 Playing career

 Parkhouse moved to Witton Albion on loan from Stalybridge Celtic in September 2013.

 He signed for Mossley in September 2014, playing four times for the club.

 In August 2016, Parkhouse signed for A-League club Wellington Phoenix from Manly United on a one-year deal.

 On 14 December 2016, just in time for his 24th birthday, Parkhouse signed a two-year extension with Wellington Phoenix.